eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 ## Quality Assurance

-Quality Assurance (QA) for `vglog-filter` is an ongoing process, integrated throughout the development lifecycle.
+Quality Assurance (QA) for `next-version` is an ongoing process, integrated throughout the development lifecycle.

 ### Code Quality
 -   **Static Analysis**: Automated tools continuously analyze the codebase for potential issues, ensuring high code quality from the outset.